Boeing identifies new software flaw in grounded 737 Max

 “We are making necessary updates and working with the FAA on submission of this change, and keeping our customers and suppliers informed,” Boeing said in its statement.
 “Our highest priority is ensuring the 737 MAX is safe and meets all regulatory requirements before it returns to service.”

-The FAA didn’t comment on the latest issue to arise on the problem-plagued plane.
+The FAA didn’t comment on the latest issue to arise on the problem-plagued aircraft.
 “We won’t approve the plane for return to service until it’s ready,” the agency said in an emailed statement.

 The 737 Max is costing the planemaker billions in losses.
-The software problem was discovered during the final validation review process of the software updates being installed on the plane, the person said.
+The software problem was discovered during the final validation review process of the software updates being installed on the aircraft, the person said.

 It’s unclear how complex the repair will be.
-Software systems on aircraft require a far higher degree of reliability and checks before approval compared to consumer products. – Bloomberg/Reuters
+Software systems on aircraft require a far higher degree of reliability and checks before approval compared with consumer products. – Bloomberg/Reuters